MBCProject/mbc-markdown/yfaq/README.md

 ### ATT&CK is organized by the Enterprise and Mobile technology domains.
 Why isn't MBC? ###

-To support malware analysis use cases, we didn't see value in distinguishing between enterprise and mobile malware.
+Although both domains are included in MBC, we didn't see value in distinguishing between enterprise and mobile malware for supporting malware analysis use cases.

 ### ATT&CK is a mid-level adversary model.
 Does MBC model malware in a similar way? ###

-ATT&CK models the lifecycle of a human adversary, which results in an ordering of tactics (not necessarily strict), starting with Initial Access and ending with Impact.
-Software (malware code) executes sequentially but from a timing, lifecycle perspective, it executes simultaneously.
+ATT&CK models the life cycle of a human adversary, which results in an ordering of tactics (not necessarily strict), starting with Initial Access and ending with Impact.
+Software (malware code) executes sequentially but from a timing, life cycle perspective, it executes simultaneously.
 Therefore, MBC objectives are presented alphabetically, and MBC doesn't provide a model in the same sense as ATT&CK: rather MBC captures an unordered collection of objections and behaviors applicable to a malware sample.

 ### Some MBC behaviors seem to be characteristics of code, not actual behaviors (e.g., [Executable Code Optimization](https://github.com/MBCProject/mbc-markdown/blob/master/anti-static-analysis/exe-code-optimize.md)).
 Why are they captured and why are they called behaviors? ###